powersync-ja/powersync-js/demos/react-native-web-supabase-todolist/README.md

 #### 1.1 Recommended `workers`

 With `React Native Web` the workers need to be configured when instantiating `PowerSyncDatabase`, refer to the example [here](./library/powersync/system.ts).
-It is recommended to configure the workers to point to `/node_modules/@powersync/web/dist/`.
+It is recommended to configure the worker options to the provided workers under `/node_modules/@powersync/web/dist/`.
 If this doesn't work out of the box, try the next section [Copying `dist` and custom `workers` locations](#12-copying-dist-and-custom-workers-locations).

 The following example shows how to configure the DB worker and the sync worker: